fox-technologies/django-graphql-api/README.md

 ## Install

-Install Python (any version will do)
+Install Python (any version will do).
+The recommended version is 3.x

 Then: